1964 the Tribute: ‘Ringo Starr’

 The group plans to continue performing.
-Asked about their future, Tom Work, who portrayed George Harrison until 2022, said, "The answer to that is the answer Gary gave his dad.
+Asked about their future, Tom Work, who portrayed George Harrison until September 2022, said, "The answer to that is the answer Gary gave his dad.
 His dad asked him, 'How long are you going to do this?'
 And Gary Grimes (who played Paul McCartney until retiring in 2009 due to brain cancer) said, 'Until they stop coming.'
 We are not anywhere close to the age the Beatles were.
 I'm sure many people will comment, 'They're starting to look a little old to be doing this,' but people are still coming.
 Just being a musician keeps you young at heart."

-The current lineup is Mark Benson, Mac Ruffing, Doug Couture and Joseph Bologna.
+The current lineup is Mark Benson as Lennon, Mac Ruffing as McCartney, Chris Colon as Harrison and Joseph Bologna as Starr.
+However, Jimmy Pou (Harrison) and Bobby Potter (Starr) still occasionally fill in when Chris Colon (Harrison) and Joe Bologna (Starr) are on tour with the Fab Four or other groups.

-Gary Grimes died after a long battle with brain cancer in December 2010 at age 60.
-His death was hard on members and fans.
+Gary Grimes died after a long battle with brain cancer in December 2010 at the age 60.
+His death was hard on the members and their fans, especially Benson.
 A memorial service was broadcast online.
-Mark Benson performed "In My Life" at the service.
+Benson performed "In My Life" at the service.
+Ron McNeil, a friend of Grimes, and his band, the Fab Four, also did a tribute to Grimes.